-The Academy of St. Louis is the ONLY fully accredited, private school for students with learning challenges serving Kindergarten through 12th grade in the St. Louis area.
+The Academy of St. Louis is the only accredited, private school for students with learning challenges serving Kindergarten through 12th grade in the St. Louis area.

 The Academy is grateful to have had the opportunity to work with NCA-AdvancEd‘s leadership team and for their expertise and guidance.
-We are thankful for the NCA team who visited the Academy for 2 1/2 day evaluating the Seven Standards associated with a fully functional school.
+We are thankful for the NCA team that visited the Academy for 2 1/2 days, evaluating the Seven Standards associated with a fully functional school.

 It is the process of accreditation that yields the greatest continuing return for institutions.

-When approached properly, the internal self-assessment an institution conducts against a set of research-based quality standards can produce a wealth of galvanizing insights.
-Honest self-evaluation is unparalleled in its ability to uncover and bring into sharp focus special challenges for an institution that may not have been fully understood.
-The external review is the hallmark of the accreditation process, and like the internal self-assessment, it energizes and equips the leadership and stakeholders of an institution or school system to tackle those areas that may be thwarting desired performance levels.
+With this in mind, the external review is the most important part of the accreditation process.
+Similar to the internal self-assessment, it energizes and equips the leadership and stakeholders of a school or school system to tackle those areas that may be thwarting desired performance levels.

 Accreditation is a force multiplier.

 The process is a catalyst for transformative excellence.
 AdvancED’s accreditation process is a standards-based framework.